V-2 rocket: Technical details

 The A4 used a 75% ethanol/25% water mixture (B-Stoff) for fuel and liquid oxygen (LOX) (A-Stoff) for oxidizer.
 The water reduced the flame temperature, acted as a coolant by turning to steam, augmented thrust, tended to produce a smoother burn, and reduced thermal stress.

 Rudolf Hermann's supersonic wind tunnel was used to measure the A4's aerodynamic characteristics and center of pressure, using a model of the A4 within a 40 square centimeter chamber.
 Measurements were made using a Mach 1.86 blowdown nozzle on 8 August 1940.
 Tests at Mach numbers 1.56 and 2.5 were made after 24 September 1940.

 At launch the A4 propelled itself for up to 65 seconds on its own power, and a program motor held the inclination at the specified angle until engine shutdown, after which the rocket continued on a ballistic free-fall trajectory.
-The rocket reached a height of 80 km or 264,000 ft after shutting off the engine.
+The rocket reached a height of 80 km after shutting off the engine.

 The fuel and oxidizer pumps were driven by a steam turbine, fueled by decomposition of concentrated hydrogen peroxide (T-Stoff) facilitated by a sodium permanganate (Z-Stoff) catalyst.
 Both the alcohol and oxygen tanks were an aluminum-magnesium alloy.